keble6/pxt-DS3231/README.md

 ### test.ts
-Set time and alarm registers in "all" bit combinations, read back and verify Basic function test in minute alarm mode to show use of interrupt
+Set time and alarm registers in "all" bit combinations, read back and verify

 ### functional.ts
 Functional tests - read temperature, then set and wait for alarms.
+Clear interrupts.